JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 25, 2023**
+- Studied bubble sort and selection sort algorithms in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course

 **May 24, 2023**
 - Studied recursive functions and when to use them in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course